1,000+ Opportunities

 Federally recognized tribes, NGOs, and agencies across the coast of CA with projects that include the acquisition of beach wheelchairs, all-terrain wheelchairs, beach accessibility mats, maintenance parts, adaptive equipment for kayaks, and non-permanent beach wheelchair storage that will be provided free of charge to the public.
 Click here for a map of eligibility!
 When will Coastkeeper begin accepting applications?

-Based on current listing details, eligibility includes: Federally recognized tribes, nonprofit organizations, and public agencies proposing projects in coastal California counties to acquire and maintain beach accessibility equipment (wheelchairs, mats, kayak gear) provided free to the public.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Federally recognized tribes, nonprofit organizations, and public agencies proposing projects in coastal California counties to acquire and maintain beach accessibility equipment (wheelchairs, mats, kayak gear) provided ….
+Confirm the full requirements in the official notice before applying.